rkhleics/wagtailmodeladmin/README.md

     menu_order = 200 # will put in 3rd place (000 being 1st, 100 2nd)
     items = (MyPageModelAdmin, MyOtherPageModelAdmin, MySnippetModelAdmin, SomeOtherModelAdmin)

-# We instantiate the 'MyModelAdminGroup' class to use with the hooks below
+# We instantiate the 'MyModelAdminGroup' class and register the instance with Wagtail
 hook_instance = MyModelAdminGroup()
 hook_instance.register_with_wagtail()
 ```